-There is 1 slipway within 5 kilometres of the shellfish area.
-Monitoring does not indicate any water quality issues which are likely to be associated with this structure or its associated activities, the status of the water bodies where the shellfish area is located is 'high' and the WFD assessment of the risk posed to marine waters from marine morphology pressures deems the marine waters in and around this shellfish area to be 'not at risk'.
-Therefore, it is unlikely that the slipway itself, or its associated activities, are affecting shellfish water quality in this shellfish area.
+Monitoring does not indicate any water quality issues which are likely to be associated with these structures or their associated activities, the WFD status of the water bodies within which the activity is taking place is 'high' and the WFD assessment of the risk posed to marine waters from marine morphology pressures deems the marine waters in and around this shellfish area to be 'not at risk'.
+Therefore, it is unlikely that the structures themselves or their associated activities are affecting shellfish water quality in this shellfish area.